sinesy/GitBookLegacy/platform-for-gae.md

 Optionally, you could connect App Engine to CloudSQL, the managed relational database provided by Google, having a MySQL implementation.

-Consequently, you have the change to directly access to this instance, if correctly set up in the Google Console for the same Google Cloud Project.
+Consequently, you have the chance to directly access this database instance, if correctly set up in the Google Console for the same Google Cloud Project.

 Since the CloudSQL instance cannot provide the same scalability of Datastore, it should be used carefully.